 |Class IA Drugs ||Class IB Drugs ||Class IC Drugs |

 Here we have a major stumbling block for pharmacology students.
-Notice that there appears to be little rhyme or ...
+Notice that there appears to be little rhyme or reason in the names ...